 Recent public records, including FINRA BrokerCheck and regulatory filings, have brought the professional conduct of securities broker Jon Paul Cirelli (also known as Jon Paul Cirelli) into sharp focus.
 These disclosures detail multiple customer disputes and significant financial settlements involving allegations of unsuitable recommendations, breach of fiduciary duty, and misrepresentation across several firms.

-If you or a family member experienced significant financial losses after receiving investment recommendations from Jon Paul Cirelli, you may have legal grounds to pursue compensation.
-Our experienced securities fraud lawyers at Meyer Wilson Werning offer a free and confidential consultation to help you understand your recovery options.
+If you or a family member experienced significant financial losses after receiving investment recommendations from Jon Paul Cirelli, our experienced alternative investment loss attorneys at Meyer Wilson Werning can help evaluate whether your losses are the result of actionable misconduct.
+Contact us today for a free and confidential consultation, and you pay nothing unless we recover for you.

 What Do Current Disclosures Report About Jon Paul Cirelli?